yeshua453/website/docs/controls/radio.md

 ## `Radio` properties

+### `active_color`

+The [color](/docs/guides/python/colors) used to fill this radio when it is selected.

+### `adaptive`

+If the value is `True`, an adaptive Radio is created based on whether the target platform is iOS/macOS.

+On iOS and macOS, a [`CupertinoRadio`](/docs/controls/cupertinoradio) is created, which has matching functionality and presentation as `Radio`, and the graphics as expected on iOS.
+On other platforms, a Material Radio is created.

+The default value is `False`.

 ### `autofocus`

 True if the control will be selected as the initial focus.
 If there is more than one control on a page with autofocus set, then the first one added to the page will get focus.